m-jahn/WeightedTreemaps/README.md

   rev = TRUE)
 ```

 Generate treemap using some more of the function's parameters.
 For example, we can supply more than one level for drawing labels, change label colors, encode cell size *and* cell color by a numeric variable, use a custom color palette, and increase maxIterations which will lead to lower errors in some cases.
+Set a seed if you want the same arrangement of cells every time, otherwise it will be random.

 ```